Rental-Reviews-Site/User-Interface/z-todo.md

 - [ ] setup error handling with error page
 - [ ] add page loading features

+- [ ] user login ...
+- [ ] use oauth or do username and pass?
+- [ ] what is being used instead of cookies?

 ## Styling

 - [ ] confirm [ ] Sass, [ ] PostCSS, [ ] PurgeCSS are installed and setup correctly